avubotla/Working-With-Plist/README.md

-# Working With Plist uisng Objective C
+# Working With Plist in Objective C

 Save, Update, Read, and Delete Plist Data